-Rifampin has been shown to be active against most strains of the following microorganisms, both in vitro and in clinical infections as described in the INDICATIONS AND USAGE section.
+Rifampin has been shown to be active against most isolates of the following microorganisms, both in vitro and in clinical infections ( see INDICATIONS AND USAGE).

 Aerobic Gram-Negative Microorganisms: Neisseria meningitidis

 "Other" Microorganisms: Mycobacterium tuberculosis

 The following in vitro data are available, but their clinical significance is unknown.